Laceration Repair in McKinney, TX

 Wound Care for Dogs and Cats

 When your pet is injured, you can rely on the veterinary professionals at Pet Method.
 We offer rapid care for lacerations and other wounds at our office in McKinney, TX.
-As a Fear Free certified practice, we focus on helping your pet feel comfortable throughout the vet visit.
 We look forward to helping your furry companion feel better again.

 Pet Method Reviews